andreagalle/labcalaero-20/README.md

 To carry out your simulations using the Vortex Lattice Method (VLM) you will need at least one of the following solvers:

-* [XFLR5](http://www.xflr5.tech/xflr5.htm) is an analysis tool for airfoils, wings and planes design at low Re - [here](https://sourceforge.net/projects/xflr5/files/) downloadable (cross-platform freeware)
+* [XFLR5](http://www.xflr5.tech/xflr5.htm) is an analysis tool for airfoils, wings & planes design at low Re - [here](https://sourceforge.net/projects/xflr5/files/) downloadable (cross-platform freeware)
 * [Tornado](http://tornado.redhammer.se) is a Matlab implementation for linear aerodynamic wing design - [here](http://tornado.redhammer.se/index.php/download) downloadable (open-source code)

 To post-process the output of your simulations, you may need need one of the following: